dresandev/dreflix-old/README.md

 # Dreflix: Movie explorer

-Website dedicated to exploring the world of cinema, where you will discover information about a wide variety of films.
-You will be able to access details such as the synopsis, the trailer, the main cast among others.
-The design is a mix of the design of the Amazon Prime and Crunchyroll video streaming platforms.
+Web application to explore movies, with features such as infinite scroll, a movie search engine focusing on keyboard navigation in the style of the YouTube search engine, a carousel to promote movies with features such as auto play only when it is in the viewport or the tab has the focus, animations when changing and showing a new item, among many other details and functionalities; The design of the App is a combination between the Amazon Prime Video application and Crunchyroll.
 ## Preview

 ![dreflix preview](https://github.com/dresandev/dreflix/assets/79766563/06c74f3b-8034-4699-859c-83cd8deaa463)